 When Might You Need Transportation?

-If you are planning to visit and not just visiting Downtown, you’ll probably need a form of transportation to get there.
-For example, if you plan to see Andrew Jackson’s “The Hermitage”, The Grand Ole Opry, The Zoo, or basically any of the surrounding suburbs, you’ll need a form of transportation.
+If you are planning to visit and not just visit Downtown, you'll probably need a form of transportation to get there.
+For example, if you plan to see Andrew Jackson's “The Hermitage”, The Grand Ole Opry, The Zoo, or basically any of the surrounding suburbs, you'll need a form of transportation.
 Once you are within the individual areas of Nashville, walking is a breeze and preferably the best mode of transportation.

 How to Get Around